 This statute places the burden upon owners of construction projects (except owners of one and two family dwellings who do not direct or control the work) and general contractors to provide proper protection to workers working at an elevated height, such as a ladder.
 The liability of the owner and the general contractor is independent of their actual fault.
 The liability is actually imposed by statute.

 Common type of ladder accidents involve ladders that are not properly secured, and ladders that slip out at the bottom or ladders falling sideways off the structure, ladders falling backwards or even ladders shaking and unstable or unsecured which in turn causes a worker to lose balance and fall.
+Given the significant safety issues with the use of ladders, the United States Department of Labor – OSHA has set up a comprehensive standard for use of ladders in the work space.
 A small number of accidents actually involve broken ladders.

 Falls from standing ladders, extension ladders, A-Frame ladders all fall within the protections of Section 240(1) of the New York State Labor law.